Peter Birks Prizes for Outstanding Legal Scholarship

 There were two joint runners up: Janina Dill, for Legitimate Targets?
 Social Construction, International Law and US Bombing (Cambridge University Press) and Sandy Steel, for Proof of Causation in Tort Law (Cambridge University Press).

-Katja LH Samuel (Reading) for The OIC, the UN, and Counter-Terrorism Law-Making: Conflicting or Cooperative Legal Orders?
-(Studies in International Law, Hart Publishing).
+Katja LH Samuel, University of Reading – Judging The OIC, the UN, and Counter-Terrorism Law-Making: Conflicting or Cooperative Legal Orders?
+(Studies in International Law, Hart Publishing),

 Runners-up: Paul S Davies,University of Oxford, Accessory Liability (Hart Studies in Private Law: Hart Publishing).

 Dr Jeff King, of UCL, Judging Social Rights (Cambridge Studies in Constitutional Law, CUP).

 Runners-up: Dr James Goudkamp (Oxford University) Tort Law Defences (Hart Studies in Private Law, Hart Publishing);